gbmhunter/blog/content/programming/languages/batch-files.md

 draft: false
 title: Batch Files
 type: page
-url: /programming/languages/batch-files
 ---

-> MS-DOS comands use a / character to signify a flag.
+> MS-DOS comands use a `/` character to signify a flag.
 All command syntax on this page uses square brackets for optional parameters.

 ## Overview

 This page is all about the programming language used to write functioning batch file scripts for running in the Windows operating system.
 For native Windows commands/programs that you call call from a batch file or command prompt, see the [Windows page](/programming/operating-systems/windows).

-A batch file is a text file with the extension .bat.
+A batch file is a text file with the extension `.bat`.
 They are scripting files for the Windows command-line.

 ## Comments

-Single-line comments can be inserted with either the double colon (::) or rem command.
+Single-line comments can be inserted with either the double colon (`::`) or `rem` command.

 ```
 :: This is a comment.